tuomas56/pyre/docs/methods_and_functions.md

 ###import(name)

 Imports a module, relatively.
 This replaces dots with slashes, appends '.pyr' and then reads the file, evals it.
-Any variables not in the global scope before will be hoisted into a module object as attributes.
-It behaves almost exactly like Python's import: everything will be evaluated.
-It returns a module object like Node's require.

-###object!

-Constructs a blank object.
+The result is returned from the import function.

+###object(*attrs)

+Constructs an object from a list of pairs of attribute names and values.